Rocket Lab: From Electron to Neutron

 | 2024 launches | 16 |

-| Cumulative launches | 50+ as of early 2025 |
+| Cumulative launches | 75+ as of January 2026 |

 Electron's Rutherford engine is a genuine engineering innovation.
 By replacing traditional turbopumps with electric motor-driven pumps (powered by lithium polymer batteries), Rocket Lab eliminated one of the most mechanically complex parts of a rocket engine.
 The design trades some performance for dramatically reduced engine complexity and cost.